Lately I’ve been making these wonderful cranberry, almond, and rosemary crisps.

 Mix together the flours, baking soda and salt.
 Add the lemon juice & almond milk mixture (if you’re not dairy-free go ahead and use regular milk in place of almond), turbinado sugar and honey.
 Stir gently.
 Add dried cranberries, almonds, sunflower seeds, flax and rosemary – and stir again, gently – you don’t need to over mix.

 Lightly grease 4 mini loaf pans (or two large pans if you don’t have the mini ones).
 Divide the batter between the pans evenly.
 Bake for about 25-30 minutes or until just browning and springy to touch.
-Remove from oven and let cool thoroughly, preferably overnight, and even better yet – refrigerated overnight.
+Remove from oven and let cool thoroughly, preferably overnight.

 When the bread is completely cooled, slice as thinly as possible with a sharp knife.
-Lay the slices on a baking sheet.
+Lay the slices on parchment on baking sheets.
 Bake at 300°F for about 15 minutes, before flipping the slices over and returning to the oven for another 10 minutes.
 They should be golden brown and crispy.